 Rebecca, managing the kitchen and dining works with a smile, strives to improve dining and providing delicious meals for the residents and an excellent dining experience.

 Alex is serving as the Chaplain, to deliver spiritual guidance, emotional support, and practical assistance to the residents, families and employees.

 Catya is an inspiring leader.
 She holds an Oregon RCF Administrators license.
 She is a great leader and guides quality care in our memory care center.
 Katya has worked for Rock of Ages for over 4 years.

 In-Home Care Administrator (M.A.I.D.S.)

-We are seeking volunteers and M.A.I.D.S.
-If you would like to help out as a volunteer, complete the online volunteer application.
+If you would like to help out as a volunteer, Come see us.
 There are tons of opportunities to help out!